kushal-10/clemcore/README.md

 ## Overview

-The **clemcore** framework provides a systematic way of probing models' *situated language understanding* by framing them as agents in rule-governed games.
+The **clemcore** framework provides a systematic way of assessing *situated language understanding* of large language models by framing them as agents in rule-governed games.

 - **This repo (**clemcore**)** → core framework, installable via pip.
 - [**clembench repo**](https://github.com/clp-research/clembench) → set of official benchmark games built on top of clemcore.